-When people are initially learning about a topic, it’s a particularly valuable time to augment their learning, and in particular their memory: e.g. Spaced repetition memory systems can accelerate the unpleasant early stages of learning a subject.
+When people are initially learning about a topic, it’s a particularly valuable time to augment their learning, and in particular their memory: e.g. Memory augmentation can accelerate the unpleasant early stages of learning a subject.

 I think it’s also important that the primer be covering a well-established field, so that its table of contents is broadly not up for much dispute or authorial idiosyncrasy.
 When the field is not well-established, readers will be more likely to second-guess the author’s choice of what’s important.